Nepsha1986/gift/src/content/gifts/en-us/books-for-women.md

 ---
-title: Books and Literature
+title: "Books and Literature"
-description: Gift your significant other an engaging book from their favorite genre or author!
+description: "A Selection of The Best Books as Gifts for Women by Genres"
-date: '2024-02-24'
+date: "2024-02-24"
-thumbnail: ../../img/gifts/book.webp
+thumbnail: "../../img/gifts/book.webp"
 category: "for-women"
 author: "olga_sergeevna"
 featured: true